 Analyzing TAL Education's Unusual Options Activity

-TAL Education (NYSE:TAL) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $18.95 following the option alert.
+Shares of TAL Education (NYSE:TAL) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $20.96.

 - Sentiment: BULLISH